 What’s next in digital advertising?
 The one thing we can always be sure of is change.

-For the future of healthcare advertising, here are a few recent additions to the mix of products and services to help any doctor, physician or pharma company more precisely target your audience.
+For the future of healthcare advertising, here are a few recent additions to the mix of products and services to help any doctor, physician, hospital, healthcare network or pharmaceutical company more precisely target your audience.

 - The Use of Beacons –– Beacons are in-store, Bluetooth-enabled devices for retailers.
 These communicate with a customer’s mobile device.
 For medical practices, beacons connect with patients in your office within a specific geographic range.
 They provide enhanced services, real-time questionnaires, follow-up appointment messages, or offer other services.

 - Voice Assistant –– We all know about Siri on iPhones, the first successful voice assistant.
-In May 2016, Google announced Google Assistant (formerly Google Now) to help you perform quicker web searches.
+In May 2016, Google announced Google Assistant to help you perform faster web searches.

 - Push Notifications –– These opt-in online messages and emails are growing steadily worldwide for mobile apps to help advertisers boost engagement, retention, and conversion.
 According to Accengage, opt-in rates during 2014 showed that 46% of iPhone users opt-in to receiving push notifications 46% of the time, while 100% of Android users opt-in when they download an app.
 The key to optimizing the opt-in rate of your new users is to clear explain the benefits of the information they will receive.

-- Local SEO –– In many ways, local SEO has replaced the Yellow Pages.
+- Local SEO –– In many ways, localized organic marketing in healthcare has replaced the Yellow Pages listings.
 This search-based way of finding local businesses is especially important to doctors and physicians.
-You could be found online with Local SEO by first including your name, address, and phone number information in your website.
+You could be found online with local healthcare SEO by first including your name, address, and phone number (NAP) information in your website.
 Next, you linked it to your local web-based accounts like Google+, Bing Local, and Yahoo Local.
 Local SEO is less costly and more widely used by tech-savvy prospective patients.

-Though there are challenges with live stream and telemedicine, live streaming is a viable way to treat patients that live too far from your office.
+Though there are challenges with live-stream and telemedicine, since live-streaming is a fully viable medium through which to offer treatment to patients that live too far from your office or may not wish to visit a doctor’s local offices.